AkshayGNambiar/Aetha-Analytica-production-grade-BlogApp/README.md

 #Project Structure The project structure is organized as follows:<br>

-##Controllers: Contains controller functions to handle requests.<br> ##Models: Contains Mongoose models for user and post entities. ##Routes: Defines routes for handling HTTP requests.<br> ##Middleware: Contains middleware functions for authentication and request validation.<br>## app.js: Main application file where Express is configured and routes are connected. <br>##.env: Stores environment variables. <br>##server.js: Entry point of the application
+##Controllers: Contains controller functions to handle requests.<br> ##Models: Contains Mongoose models for user and post entities.<br> ##Routes: Defines routes for handling HTTP requests.<br> ##Middleware: Contains middleware functions for authentication and request validation.<br>## app.js: Main application file where Express is configured and routes are connected. <br>##.env: Stores environment variables. <br>##server.js: Entry point of the application